-The American Kennel Club organization points to a better reason some dogs howl at sirens: that it’s simply a throwback to their days (long ago) as wolves.
-Remember that howling is not exclusive to pet dogs; have you ever heard the lonely cry of the wolf?
-Wolves, as well as other pack animals, use howling as a form of communication and location.
+The American Kennel Club organization points to a good reason some dogs howl at sirens: it’s simply a throwback to their days (long ago) as wolves.
+Howling is not exclusive to pet dogs; wolves, as well as other pack animals, use howling as a form of communication and to specify their location.

-The video below shows a perfect example!
+The video below shows a perfect example of a dog howling at a siren.
 Watch this:

 Loneliness, Boredom May Be to Blame for Excessive Howling

 Some dogs howl as a way of saying to other dogs, “I’m lonely.”
 Since canines are used to living in packs, their humans are their pack these days.

 If the noise is excessive, it is probably from boredom and loneliness.
 Lavishing your dog with some extra pet treats, exercise and a little extra attention should reduce his urge to howl.

 Preventing Your Dog From Howling at Sirens

 For starters, stay relaxed when you and your pet hear the noise.
 Offer your pet a treat.